By Molly Patrick

 Because it will pass.
 And you will be okay.

 Want to fuel your beautiful bod with plant goodness every week?
-Sign up for my Plant Fueled Meal Plan.
-Only $20 for 20 recipes every month!
+Sign up for my Plant Fueled Meal Plans.

 Today’s recipe is nourishing in the best possible way.